kevinconway/Modelo.js/doc/README.rst

 same `define` and `extend` methods are used to provide this feature.
 The above example for object inheritance could be extended to show multiple inheritance, but one of the real benefits of multiple inheritance in JavaScript is that it enables developers to make use of "Mixin" objects.
-"Mixin" in this scenario is when multiple objects contain generalized sets of functionality that can be shared by multiple other objects.
+"Mixin", in this scenario is, when multiple objects contain generalized sets of functionality that can be shared by multiple other objects.
 Here is an example::

     var Unique, Timestamped, Person, myPerson;